-Report: DK Metcalf skipping Seahawks’ mandatory minicamp this week as wait for extension continues
+DK Metcalf skipping Seahawks’ mandatory minicamp this week as wait for extension continues

 But actions may be speaking more loudly than words.

-With a new contract still not complete, Metcalf will skip Seattle’s mandatory minicamp this week, according to a report Tuesday morning from Ian Rapoport of the NFL Network.
+With a new contract still not complete, Metcalf will skip Seattle’s mandatory minicamp this week, a source confirmed to The Seattle Times.
+Ian Rapoport of the NFL Network first reported that Metcalf will skip minicamp.

+A source further told The Times that Metcalf is not being given an excused absence, which means he could be fined up to $88,650 if he skips all of the minicamp.

 Seattle is scheduled for its first of three on-field workouts Tuesday afternoon.
 Seattle will also hold practices Wednesday and Thursday.